Written By Dan Evans, Founder Of Dog Coaching Academy

 But here’s the problem…

-Hiring a trainer can be very expensive, and to be honest, you don’t really need to.
+Hiring a trainer to help stop your dog jumping up can be very expensive, and to be honest, you don’t really need to.

 I’ll explain how in a minute.
-First, let me talk about WHY your dog seems to be so hard to train…
+First, let me talk about WHY it seems so hard to get your dog to stop jumping…

-See, the reason you are having so much difficulty training your dog is that you’ve been training them the outdated way.
+See, the reason you are having so much difficulty stoping your dog jumping up is that you’ve been training them the outdated way.

 It’s not your fault though.
 The fault really lies with all the bad dog training information that’s out there on the Internet and elsewhere.

-Here’s the problem – that’s exactly how NOT to train a dog!
+Here’s the problem – that’s exactly how NOT to stop your dog jumping!

 Why?

-Because the science of animal behavior says that starting your training using verbal cues sets your dog up for failure.
+Because the science of animal behavior says that using verbal cues to stop unwanted behavior like jumping ultimately sets your dog up for failure.

 Dogs that are trained only using verbal cues never get trained properly.
 Or at least, the training doesn’t last long.

-So what’s the best way to train a dog?
+So what’s the best way to stop your dog jumping up?

-The science is very clear on this – dogs are best trained by using body language.
+The science is very clear on this – the best way to stop your dog jumping up is by using body language.
 Now, this doesn’t mean that you should never use verbal cues.
 What it means is that you should always START your dog’s training using body language.
 Later on, you can bring in a verbal cue to reinforce your dog’s training.

 Let me give you an example of how this works…